 EUROPEAN SURVEY.
 The study of Western civilization from the Renaissance and Reformation to the present century, with emphasis on those movements and institutions which have determined the form of the contemporary Western World.
 Students majoring in history must take this course no later than their junior year.
 Prerequisite: none.
-Offered: each semester.
+Offered: annually.
 Not open to seniors.

 HISTORY 111-112.
 (3-3)

 UNITED STATES.
-The first semester is confined to the period from the establishment of the colonies to the close of the Civil War.
+The first semester covers the period from the establishment of the colonies to the close of the Civil War.
 Emphasis is on who we are as a people and the process by which we became a nation.
 The second semester begins with Reconstruction and continues to the present.
 Emphasis is on the rise of America as an industrial, financial, and military power and on the domestic political and social implications of that rise.
 Prerequisite: none.
 Offered: each semester.
 Not open to seniors.

 HISTORY 130.
 (3)